As agile development has become the norm—90% of organizations practice agile—mobile app testing and a clear mobile testing strategy become essential.

 Unfortunately, agile has presented somewhat of a paradox for mobile product developers—while agile dev makes for rapid iteration, continuously refining the experience based on robust data gathered from user behavior and customer feedback, that agility sometimes comes at the expense of quality, specifically in two areas: user experience and data integrity.

 A high-quality user experience is the product of a combination of beautiful design, personalization and seamless, intuitive user flows.
-While agile developers are able to quickly build and change mobile app features to accommodate the evolving needs and wants of their users, this agility can often result in tunnel-vision when it comes to mobile testing strategy.
+While agile developers are able to quickly build and change mobile app features to accommodate the evolving needs and wants of their users, this agility can often result in tunnel-vision when it comes to mobile app testing.

 What can end up happening is, in an effort to quickly vet the functionality of a new feature before moving on to the next scheduled release, developers fail to take into account the effect new features will have on pre-existing features of the product.